instill-ai/instill-core/docs/connector.md

 **Beta**: The connector is well tested and is expected to work a majority of the time

 **Alpha**: This connector is not fully tested

+ We will continue adding new connectors to VDP.
+If you want to make a request, please feel free to open an issue and describe your use case in details.

 ### Data Sources